- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 Sephora’s Reservation Assistant

-By using conversation design, Sephora’s Reservation Assistant made appointment booking faster and easier.
+By using conversation design, Sephora’s Reservation Assistant made an appointment booking chatbot.
 The chatbot guided users through the process with simple prompts and boosted bookings by 11% while also improving satisfaction and in-store spending.

 Babylon’s GP at Hand